zohaibjawed940/shopify-ai-assistant/README.md

    At this stage, you will see `Preview URL: https://your-store.myshopify.com/...` in your terminal.
 You can now proceed to the next step.
 If you get an error, restart from step 4.

-12. Use mkcert to generate a certifacte for you localhost
+12. Use mkcert to generate a certificate for you localhost
    ```shell
    ?  --use-localhost requires a certificate for `localhost`.
 Generate it now?
    >  Yes, use mkcert to generate it